paypal/squbs/docs/circuitbreaker.md

 #### Failure Decider

 By default, any `Failure` from the joined `Flow` is considered a problem and causes the circuit breaker failure count to be incremented.
 However, `CircuitBreakerSettings` also accepts an optional `failureDecider` to decide on whether an element passed by the joined `Flow` is actually considered a failure.
-For instance, if Circuit Breaker is joined with an Akka HTTP flow, a `Success` Http Response with status code 500 internal server error should be considered a failure.
+For instance, if Circuit Breaker is joined with an Pekko HTTP flow, a `Success` Http Response with status code 500 internal server error should be considered a failure.

 ##### Scala